20 Ways to Kill Head Lice

 Nitpicking and combing

 The gold standard for head lice removal, you'll need to do this in conjunction with almost all other treatments.
-First you comb hair section by section with a special comb (you can buy one at the drugstore) to remove lice and nits.
+First you comb hair section by section with a special comb like the Nit Free Terminator Comb ($10; amazon.com) to remove lice and nits.

 Years ago Albano-Krosche spent hours extracting nits by hand from her kids' hair.
 These days, she wields a fined-toothed metal comb.
 "It's so much quicker and cleaner and neater," she said.
 After a comb-through, she uses a magnification light to find and pick out any strays.